 Experiment 2: Measurement of stem water content

 Five species of trees were used in Experiment 2: poplar (Populus euphratica Oliv.), willow (Salix matsudana Koidz.), walnut (Juglans regia L.), locust (Robinia pseudoacacia L.), and ailanthus (Ailanthus altissima (Mill.)
 Swingle).
 Three trees per species were cut down in November 2020 and 5 straight and round stem segments, each about 10-15 cm long, were cut from the trunks, brought back to the laboratory and stored in a cold room (temperature about 0 ℃) with water to prevent cracking.
 The diameter of the tree segments ranged from 6 to 13 cm.
-The bark of the tree segments was removed and the segments pre-drilled before inserting the EM sensors for water content measurement.
-The probes of the four FDR sensors were inserted radially, while the probes of the TDR310S were too long (greater than the tree diameter) to insert radially and were inserted axially into the stem segments.
+After stripping the bark from the stem, we secured it in a lathe and used a specialized extended drill bit matching the probe diameter to create holes in the stem.
+The depth of the drilling matched the length of each sensor probe.
+The TDR310S probe, being longer than the stem diameter, was inserted axially into the stem, whereas the other four FDR sensors were radially inserted.
+Due to the small diameter of the poplar stems used in the experiment compared to the other tree species, the measuring probe spanned across the sapwood to heartwood to sapwood of the poplar stem, in contrast to other tree species that spanned across only one half of the stem diameter, that is, from the sapwood to heartwood.
+In addition, we tried to choose relatively flat locations on the stem surface to insert the sensors, but since the stem is not a perfect cylinder, the needles of the Hydra and Theta sensors inserted horizontally may still have had a small portion exposed to the air.